 The key is always to have fluids readily available throughout during the day.
 Geriatric nurse Anne Vanderbilt, CNS, explains, “What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causes bloating and then makes them have to run to the bathroom.
 So little sips throughout the day are better.”

-To help ensure the seniors you love are staying hydrated and healthy, partner with Absolute Companion Care for knowledgeable elder care in Towson, MD and the surrounding communities.
+To help ensure the seniors you love are staying hydrated and healthy, partner with Absolute Companion Care for knowledgeable elder care.
 Our caregivers are available to help supervise fluid intake, prepare wholesome meals, encourage older adults to continue to be physically active, and more for optimal health.
-Contact us at 410-357-9640 for a free in-home evaluation and for additional information about our top-rated elder care in Towson, MD!
+Contact us at 410-357-9640 for a free in-home evaluation and for additional information about our top-rated home care and dementia care in Towson and the surrounding areas!